-Ireland has the third highest rate of cancer in the world – ranked only behind Australia and New Zealand, according to a global report.
+According to a global report, Ireland has the third-highest rate of cancer in the world – ranked only behind Australia and New Zealand.
 Almost 600 people are diagnosed with invasive cancer every week.

-We don’t arrange private health insurance but personally, I’d recommend it.
-We have three kids and have used it a lot even though, thankfully, none of the kids have had serious health conditions.
+We don’t arrange private health insurance, but personally, I’d recommend it.
+We have three kids and have used it a lot even though, thankfully, none of the kids has had serious health conditions.

 Private health insurance and income protection are the two policies I wouldn’t be without.